Azure/cyclecloud-slurm/README.md

       # Set to true if nodes are used for tightly-coupled multi-node jobs
       slurm.hpc = false

+      # Optionally over-ride the Device File locations for gres.conf
+      # (The example here shows the default for an NVidia sku with 8 GPUs)
+      # slurm.gpu_device_config = /dev/nvidia[0-7]

       [[[cluster-init cyclecloud/slurm:execute:3.0.7]]]
       [[[network-interface eth0]]]
       AssociatePublicIpAddress = $ExecuteNodesPublic